pdf-raku/PDF-raku/README.md

 ## Overview

-This module provides base tools for low-level PDF Manipulation, including:
+This Perl 6 module provides basic tools for PDF manipulation.
+Features include:

+- index based PDF reading, with lazy loading of objects
+- lazy incremental updates
+- JSON interoperability
+- high level data access via tied Hashes and Arrays
+- a type system for mapping PDF internal structures to Perl 6 objects

+Classes in this tool-kit include:

 - `PDF::Reader` - for indexed random access to PDFs
 - `PDF::Storage::Filter` - a collection of standard PDF decoding and encoding tools for PDF data streams
 - `PDF::Storage::Serializer` - data marshalling utilities for the preparation of full or incremental updates
-- `PDF::Storage::Crypt` - basic decryption / encryption (V 2 & 3 RC4 only)
+- `PDF::Storage::Crypt` - decryption / encryption (V 2 & 3 RC4 only)
 - `PDF::Writer` - for the creation or update of PDFs
 - `PDF::DAO` - an intermediate Data Access and Object representation layer (<a href="https://en.wikipedia.org/wiki/Data_access_object">DAO</a>) to PDF data structures.

-Features of this tool-kit include:

-- index based reading from PDF, with lazy loading of objects
-- lazy incremental updates
-- JSON interoperability
-- high level data access via tied Hashes and Arrays
-- a type system for mapping PDF internal structures to Perl 6 objects

-Note: This is a low-to-medium level module that understands PDF data structures and serialization. <a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction) targets the logical document structure.
+This is a low-to-medium level module for working with PDF data structures and serialization. <a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction) will provide classes for high-level manipulation of PDF documents.

 ## Example Usage